rjunghaas/Baseball_BPO/README.md

 - ReactJS (for front-end)
 - AWS Lambda with AWS API Gateway
 - CI/CD pipeline with AWS CodePipeline
+- Addition of Google Analytics tracking

 Later versions will include:
 - Implementation of Redux architecture in ReactJS front-end
-- Addition of Google Analytics

 Thanks for checking out my project!!